 - Put your Bluetooth device in its pairing, recognition, or discovery mode.

-- Select the correct device name from the detected gadgets list on your Hisense TV.
+- Select the device name from your detected gadgets list on your Hisense TV.

 - Pair the devices and follow any additional on-screen prompts.